kaazing/gateway/README.md

 Point your browser at `http://gateway:8000` to see the WebSocket demo.

+See Kaazing Gateway on [Docker Hub](https://registry.hub.docker.com/u/kaazing/gateway/) for more information.

 # Building this Project

 ## Requirements for building the project